Thailand

 Key development challenges

-Thailand is an upper middle-income country with ambitions to become a high-income country by 2037.
-Its $505 billion economy accounts for 11% of the regional GDP of Southeast Asia, and with a population of at least 71 million, its GDP per capita is $7,066 — the fourth-highest in the region.
+Thailand is an upper middle-income country, with a $495 billion economy (2022) accounting for 13.7% of Southeast Asia’s GDP.
+With a population of more than 71.5 million, Thailand’s GDP per capita is $6,909 — the fourth-highest in the region after Singapore, Brunei, and Malaysia.

-Thailand is widely seen as a development success story, moving from a low-income country to an upper middle-income country in less than a generation.
+Thailand is widely seen as a development success story, moving from low-income to upper middle-income status in less than a generation.
 However, progress has slowed since 2015 amid political instability that has undermined economic growth and efforts to reduce poverty.
-Thailand’s Human Development Index ranking is 66th out of 191 countries, and 6.8% of the population live below the national poverty line.
-Thailand ranks 110th out of 180 in Transparency International’s Corruption Perceptions Index.
-The World Bank identifies political instability as the key risk to Thailand’s future progress, noting that governance indicators and the quality of the bureaucracy have worsened in the past decade.
+The World Bank identifies political instability as the key risk to Thailand’s progress, noting that governance indicators and the quality of the bureaucracy have worsened in the past decade.

-Over the 2015–21 period, more than 7,245 projects were implemented by 61 development partners in Thailand, for a total of more than $8.3 billion or about $1.18 billion per year on average.
+Over the 2015–22 period, more than 8,000 projects were implemented by 62 development partners in Thailand, for a total of more than $11 billion, or about $1.4 billion per year on average.

 • Thailand